bouteillerAlan/blurredwallpaper/README.md

     - add color and blur option in function of the positioning
 - give you the ability to deactivate the effect
 - give you the ability to change the blur radius and the animation delay
-- `new` the slideshow wallpaper type is available too
+- the slideshow wallpaper type is available too
+- `new` now you can also darken the wallpaper and choose the color and the transparency of this effect

 ### history